 Interesting Facts about the Mallard Duck

 The greenhead duck is one of the abundant species of ducks with huge numbers, found chiefly in North America.
 The highest number of these waterfowls can be found in Alberta, Manitoba, North Dakota and the Prairie Pothole Region of Saskatchewan.

 The male duck or drake has a green colored head with a yellow bill.
 The male ducks are also called greenheads.
 The body is brown colored with a white ring at the neck.
 The female, or hen, on the other hand has a tan-colored body, with an orange bill and white tail.

 These dabbling ducks are migratory in nature and have the longest migration period, usually beginning in summer and ending in early winter season, when compared to other migratory birds.
 During the harsh winter season, the birds migrate to places that are warmer and go back to their original habitat once the climate returns to normal.

-- Just like other migratory birds, these ducks have a keen sense of direction and can recognize their marked territory from far.
+Just like other migratory birds, these ducks have a keen sense of direction and can recognize their marked territory from far.

 This waterfowl can easily adapt itself to any environment.
 Hence these ducks can also be spotted roaming fearlessly near human habitation.

 A group of ducks on ground is called a sord, and while the ducks are in flight it is called flock.
 The ducks fly in a V-shaped pattern while migrating.

-- Being a noisy species, the duck sounds are usually heard during the breeding season.
+Being a noisy species, the duck sounds are usually heard during the breeding season.
 The female species are louder and have a distinctive quack.
 The females use this sound to attract prospective mates.